 - Eating Disorders

-- Emotional behavioural difficulties
+- Emotional, behavioural difficulties

 - Respite and planned breaks We also have specialist homes for young people who experience learning difficulties/disabilities, social and communication difficulties including Autistic Spectrum Disorders.

-We can offer placements to those young people requiring respite or single occupancy support through to those who have the abilities and skills to live with up to 8 other young people in either single sex or mixed gender homes.
-We have the flexibility to facilitate most specific staffing requirements to best meet the needs of the children/young people.
+We can offer placements to those young people requiring respite or single occupancy support through to those who have the abilities and skills to live with up to 8 other young people in either single-sex or mixed gender homes.
+We have the flexibility to facilitate most specific staffing requirements to meet the needs of the children/young people.
 Young people enjoy private bedrooms which they are encouraged to personalise to reflect their interests and personalities and the homes communal areas are decorated and furnished to a high standard.

 Referral and Placement Matching Process

 We have a robust referral and placement matching protocol to ensure that placements are appropriate and in line with the care plans or the young person.
-At the time of referral, in order to meet the expected outcomes for that young person, we carefully match the needs and behaviours of the young person being referred with those of the young people already in placement and take into account the specific skills of the staff teams.
+At the time of referral, to meet the expected outcomes for that young person, we carefully match the needs and behaviours of the young person being referred with those of the young people already in placement and take into account the specific skills of the staff teams.

 Some referrals are not progressed beyond this initial stage if it is felt that an appropriate placement cannot be provided.
 The Referrals Manager may also go back to the referrer to ask for more information, to clarify the referral paperwork content or to discuss a different type of provision Keys can offer which has not previously been considered.
-Only when we have gathered as much information as possible/available does the referrals team then pass the information to the Residential Operations Team for the Home Managers and their staff teams to review the referral information and complete an Impact Risk Assessment to review whether the young person referred is a good match with the young people already in placement.
+Only when we have gathered as much information as possible/available does the referrals team then pass the information to the Residential Operations Team.
+Home Managers and their staff teams to review the referral information and complete an Impact Risk Assessment to evaluate whether the young person referred is a good match with the young people already in placement.
 They will take into account the location of the house and if the home can access the services required to meet the young person’s needs.
 This assessment process can be completed quite quickly but is dependent on the quality of the information provided.
-If a Manager feels they need more information in order to make an informed decision then they may speak to the referred child’s Social Worker, current carers or family.
+If a Manager feels they need more information to make an informed decision, then they may speak to the referred child’s Social Worker, current carers or family.
 The Manager will then decide whether a placement can be offered.

 All referrals are then discussed on the daily Company conference call.
 This call is attended by all Departments within the company, represented at Director and Senior Management levels.
-Each referral received by the referrals team is discussed on that call and with input from the Residential, Therapy, Behaviour Management and Education services we are able to build a bespoke package of care to meet the identified aims of each child/young person’s care plan/ referral needs.
+Each referral received by the referrals team is discussed on that call and with input from the Residential, Therapy, Behaviour Management and Education services we can build a bespoke package of care to meet the identified aims of each child/young person’s care plan/ referral needs.

-This process can be accelerated for urgent or same day referrals but the stages of the process are the same.
+This process can be accelerated for urgent or same day referrals, but the stages of the process are the same.

-The majority of placements are long term and end in a positive and planned way however, we also recognise that young people’s needs and circumstances may change, and due to the extensive range of national services which make up the Keys group we have the flexibility to offer alternative support to young people who need to move placements.
+The majority of placements are long-term and end in a positive and planned way.
+However, we also recognise that young people’s needs and circumstances may change, and due to the extensive range of national services which make up the Keys group we have the flexibility to offer alternative support to young people who need to move placements.
 This may be to live closer to family, access specialist training or education or they may just have outgrown their current provision and are ready to move on to the next step of their journey towards becoming independent.

 It is our genuine commitment to the children and young people we care for, which has helped to establish Keys Residential Services.
-Our staff training programmes ensure staff have the tools and skills to manage challenging behaviours, address the issues for those involved in gang cultures and those at risk of exploitation, help children and young people to have a voice and empower them to build the social skills and relationships they will need to be able to thrive and have a sense of their own value and self worth.
-We achieve all this by recognising that in order for children/young people to develop their full potential they need the opportunity to experience a diverse range of appropriate life experiences in a safe, nurturing environment that promotes and celebrates their individuality.
+Our staff training programmes ensure staff have the tools and skills to manage challenging behaviours, address the issues for those involved in gang cultures and those at risk of exploitation, help children and young people to have a voice and empower them to build the social skills and relationships they will need to be able to thrive and have a sense of their own value and self-worth.
+We achieve all this by recognising that for children/young people to develop their full potential they need the opportunity to experience a diverse range of appropriate life experiences in a safe, nurturing environment that promotes and celebrates their individuality.